alawmoradi665/gin_bar_menu/README.md

 ### R6.
 Develop a list of feature that will be included in the application

+- Display ingredients of each drink

+- Automatically back to menu after each quantity input

+- Displaying correctly calculated final bill

 ### R7.
 Develop an outline of the user interaction and experience for the application